ansirotenko/ccv/README.md

 The download file for the installation can be found on the [releases](https://github.com/ansirotenko/ccv/releases) page.
 In the future, it will be available on the [brew ](https://brew.sh/)

-> Note: Currently the installers are not signed yet.
+> Note: Currently the installers are not signed yet for Linux and Windows.
 Work on this task continues.

 <p align="center">
   <img src="./demo.gif"/>